dotnet/spark/docs/udf-guide.md

 Here we see that `func` and `func2` no longer share a closure and have their own separate closures `<>c__DisplayClass0_0` and `<>c__DisplayClass0_1` respectively.
 When used as the target for serialization, nothing other than the referenced variables will get serialized for the delegate.

-This above behavior is important to keep in mind while implementing multiple UDFs in a common scope.
+This behavior is important to keep in mind while implementing multiple UDFs in a common scope.
 To learn more about UDFs in general, please review the following articles that explain UDFs and how to use them: [UDFs in databricks(scala)](https://docs.databricks.com/spark/latest/spark-sql/udf-scala.html), [Spark UDFs and some gotchas](https://medium.com/@achilleus/spark-udfs-we-can-use-them-but-should-we-use-them-2c5a561fde6d).